JJ1553/ECE420-Final-project/README.md

-# Parametric EQ – Farina Sweep Measurement and Analysis
+# Automatic frequency response analysis and parametric EQ generation for in room speakers

 This project implements a full end-to-end parametric equalizer measurement system in both **Android (Java/Kotlin + C++/JNI)** and **Python**, demonstrating cross-platform DSP skills and practical audio engineering workflows.